-Adding additional fields
+Adding additional fields and tables

-In most IBM Analytical Decision Management applications, you can add additional fields to your project data model such as expressions or model output.
-The Additional Fields section of the Data tab, under Project Data Model, displays any expressions or model outputs that are to be included as part of the data.
+In most IBM Analytical Decision Management applications, you can add additional fields to your project data model such as expressions, model output, or tables.
+The Additional Fields section of the Data tab, under Project Data Model, displays any expressions, model output, or tables that are to be included as part of the data.
 Note that the Additional Fields section is not included in the IBM SPSS Rules Management application.

-• In the Project Data Model section, on the right side of the screen, click Add/Edit additional fields.
+• In the Project Data Model section, on the right side of the screen, click Add/Edit additional fields and tables.